rossprogram/rossprogram.github.io/counselors/index.md

 ## Compensation

-In exchange for six weeks of work, Ross counselors receive a base salary of $4000.
+In exchange for six weeks of work at Ross/USA, Ross counselors receive a base salary of $4500.
 There will be opportunities for additional pay as extra tasks arise.